SlicerMorph/S_2019/Lab01_Reproducible_research/README.md

 * Create your own project on Github and a first push by Rstudio
 * Markdown: a way to style text

-## A first pull from SlicerMorph
+## Exercise 1: A first pull from SlicerMorph using Rstudio Git UI
-0. Open Rstudio

-1. Create a new version control project: File -> New Project -> Version Control
+1. In Rstudio, create a new version control project: File -> New Project -> Version Control

 <img src="images/newproject.png">